Glen Elbe Learning & Experience Centre

 We need 170 donations of $100 to complete the restoration.

-Bats and Birds
+Bats and Bird Monitoring Station

 TIWLT plans to set up an audio monitoring station that can hear bat and bird sounds humans can’t.
 Recordings will help to map sensitive environments, time migrations and breeding cycles.
 With the right equipment, we can also translate the sounds into frequencies people can hear as part of our learning programs, like “bat walks”.